 7. Discrimination and social inequality: A wide disparity is prevalent in society when it comes to the distribution of assets like land, wealth, etc. among the rich and the poor.
 The poor are deprived of all the basic necessities while upper and middle-income groups are witnessing an increase in their earnings.

-8. Lack of skilled labour: There is labour in the country, but skilled labour is still less.
+8. Lack of skilled labour: There is labour in the country, but skilled labour is in smaller number.
 Although several vocational training initiatives have been launched by the government to train the unskilled labour force, there are still some sections of the poor that are unaware and need to be provided with the benefit of these schemes.

 Many of these causes are aggravated by poverty and created a cycle of suffering that averts India’s most-needy people from having essential health services, resources, and information that they need to survive.